Organogenesis (ORGO)

 nullAI Analysis | Feedback

-Gary S. Gillheeney, Sr., President, Chief Executive Officer and Chair of the Board
+Gary S. Gillheeney, Sr. President and Chief Executive Officer

-Mr. Grow has served as Chief Commercial Officer of Organogenesis since 2017.
-He joined the company in 2004 and has held roles of increasing responsibility, including Director of Sales, Commercial Operations, Associate Director, Marketing, Project Manager—Apligraf, Regional Sales Manager, and Tissue Regeneration Specialist.
-Prior to Organogenesis, he was a pharmaceutical sales representative for Bristol-Myers Squibb and a tissue engineering specialist for Innovex/Novartis.
+Brian Grow has served as Chief Commercial Officer of Organogenesis since 2017.
+He joined Organogenesis in 2004 and held various roles with increasing responsibility, including Director of Sales, Commercial Operations from 2013 to 2016, Associate Director, Marketing from 2012 to 2013, Project Manager—Apligraf from 2011 to 2013, Regional Sales Manager from 2006 to 2011, and Tissue Regeneration Specialist from 2004 to 2006.
+Prior to his time at Organogenesis, Mr. Grow worked as a pharmaceutical sales representative for Bristol-Myers Squibb from 2003 to 2004 and as a tissue engineering specialist for Innovex/Novartis from 2000 to 2003.

-Ms. Freedman has served as Chief Administrative and Legal Officer since 2023.
-She joined Organogenesis in 2017, serving as Vice President and General Counsel since 2018.
-Her prior experience includes serving as Vice President, Corporate Affairs & General Counsel of pSivida Corp., a specialty biopharmaceutical company, from 2001 to 2016, and as Vice President, General Counsel for Allaire Corporation, a computer software company, from 1998 to 2001.
+Lori Freedman has served as Chief Administrative and Legal Officer of Organogenesis since 2023.
+She joined Organogenesis in 2017 and held the position of Vice President and General Counsel since 2018.
+Previously, Mrs. Freedman was Vice President, Corporate Affairs & General Counsel of pSivida Corp., a specialty biopharmaceutical company, from 2001 to 2016.
+Before that, she served as Vice President, General Counsel for Allaire Corporation, a computer software company, from 1998 to 2001.

 AI Analysis | Feedback